-Tendon ducts perform very well for the input data, however the integration time to achieve the same results with the upsampling model is much improved.
+The tendon ducts performed very well for the input data; additionally, the integration time to achieve the same results with the upsampling model was much improved.
 This high performance is attributed to the large diameter and pixel volume of the objects.
-Visual inspection of the dataset also reveals that tendon ducts tend to be placed nearer the edges in low-statistics regions, also attributing to a high relative performance gain --- as the large size of the objects mean that they are easily detectable through the high noise.
-The placement of these ducts near the edges is caused by the concrete sample placement logic (where they are always placed after any rebar grids) which will on average tend to occupy the centres of blocks.
-Bundling all three tendon duct features together will have also attributed to better object identification.
+Visual inspection of the dataset also revealed that the tendon ducts tended to be placed nearer the edges in low-statistics regions also attributing to a high relative performance gain---as the large size of the objects means that they are easily detectable through the high noise.
+The placement of these ducts near the edges is caused by the concrete sample placement logic (where they are always placed after any rebar grids), which will on average tend to occupy the centres of blocks.
+Bundling all three tendon duct features together will have also resulted in better object~identification.

-Air voids are very poorly segmented.
+The air voids were very poorly segmented.
 The primary causes are their challenging detection in scattering tomographs due to low scattering statistics and their small spherical nature, which constitutes a low pixelwise percentage of the total dataset.
-Visual inspection of the muography images reveals that most voids greater than 50~mm in diameter can be perceived.
-For larger voids, at least, the low Dice scores seem to stem from class imbalance.
-During training, the Dice component of the loss function (Equation~\ref{custom_loss}) is calculated as the mean of the four object components.
-However, due to the class imbalance --- most notably in the case of air voids --- the model is not incentivized to improve the correct detection of these pixels.
+Visual inspection of the muography images revealed that most voids greater than 50~mm in diameter can be perceived.
+For~larger voids at~least, the~low Dice scores seem to stem from class imbalance.
+During training, the~Dice component of the loss function (Equation~(\ref{custom_loss})) was calculated as the mean of the four object components.
+However, due to the class imbalance---most notably in the case of air voids---the model is not incentivised to improve the correct detection of these pixels.
 Their low representation in the dataset means they contribute minimally to the loss function, preventing significant improvement in their segmentation.
-This issue can be addressed by setting custom Dice class weightings such that they reflect the proportion of pixels each class occupies in the test dataset.
+This issue can be addressed by setting custom Dice class weightings such that they reflect the proportion of pixels that each class occupies in the test~dataset.